darkobits/class-decorators/README.md

                    - [[Prototype]] => Object
 ```

-Class decorators that modify the original class rather than serving as syntactic sugar for more inheritance `===` Huzzah!
+Class decorators that modify the original class rather than serving as syntactic sugar for more inheritance: :heart_eyes:

 ## &nbsp;
 <p align="center">